Foundations of regular variation on topological spaces

 Furthermore, let $\sS_\infty$ be the smallest ideal on $\XX^\infty$ such that the maps $\pi_k$ are bornologically consistent for all $k\geq 1$.
-The following result is a version of \cite[Theorem~B.1.33]{kul:sol20}, specialised for infinite products and extended for the non-Polish setting.
-The scheme of proof is similar to \cite{MR0404570}.
+The following result is a version of \cite[Theorem~B.1.33]{kul:sol20}, specialised to infinite products and extended to the non-Polish setting.
+The scheme of the proof is similar to that in \cite{MR0404570}.
 The Radon assumption makes it possible to approximate a measure with its values on compact sets, which is the key step in the usual proof of Kolmogorov's extension theorem for finite-dimensional distributions.